Artificial Intelligence, Future of Investing

 Jumping ahead to 2024, a few of these concepts are moving from theory to practical application, with some of the most visible advancements occurring in Artificial Intelligence.
 The idea of AI fully replacing humans in managing complex and delicate financial matters remains a distant prospect, but it is increasingly becoming a key component of how newer firms operate their business models.

 By automating administrative tasks such as account setup, money transfers, and routine portfolio rebalancing, Farther reduces the time advisors spend on repetitive processes.
 This approach helps to minimize operational costs and free advisors to focus on higher-value activities like financial strategy, advising clients, and fostering deeper client connections.
-The platform is, however, integrated with key partner institutions, including custodians and brokerages.
+The platform is, however, fully integrated with key partner institutions, including custodians and brokerages.

 Farther’s AI approach: Complement instead of replacement